rngtm/Unity-AssetBookmarker/README.md

 Hierarchy Bookmarks
 ---
-You can bookmark search filters in the Hierarchy search box. (since **v2.0**)
+You can bookmark the text in the Hierarchy search box. (since  **v2.0**)

 <br>
-step1: Right-click the GamaObject in Hierarchy which you want to bookmark.
+step1: Right-click the GamaObject in the Hierarchy window which you want to bookmark.
 <br>
 <img src = "./Demo/hierarchy_1.png">
 <br>